Construction of Protograph-Based Partially Doped Generalized LDPC Codes: Backgrounds

 \section{Backgrounds}

-In this section, we introduce some notations and concepts of a binary erasure channel, protograph LDPC codes, and the construction method of conventional protograph GLDPC codes.
-The EXIT analysis and the decoding process of conventional GLDPC codes are also briefly introduced.
+In this section, we introduce some notations and concepts of a binary erasure channel, protograph LDPC codes, and the construction method of protograph doped GLDPC codes.
+The EXIT analysis and the decoding process of protograph doped GLDPC codes are also briefly introduced.
+The notations mainly used throughout the paper are summarized in Table 1.